Code-Institute-Submissions/the-shamans-cat/README.md

         * Centred on a full-width section of page to draw attention to it.
         * Inspire potential clients.

-    * What is Shamanic Energy-Healing?
+    * What is Shamanic energy healing?

         * Informative paragraphs of text.
 To avoid too much text on page using a button ‘read more’.
 This uses Bootstrap collapse feature.

         * A video by Alberto Villoldo of The Four Winds describing shamanic healing (YouTube embedded with sound off as default)

-    * Benefits of Shamanic Energy-Healing
+    * Benefits of Shamanic energy healing

         *Informative paragraphs of text.
 To avoid too much text on page using a button ‘read more’.
 This uses Bootstrap collapse feature.
 A ‘contact me’ button at end of text linking to contact form so people can book straight away if they want to.

-- #### Shamanic Energy-Healing page
+- #### Shamanic energy healing page

     * Hero Image with Jumbatron text and CTA – To get attention and keep a consistent feel across all the website pages.

-    * Shamanic Energy-Healing - a more detailed look at shamanic healing,  with another video embedded from YouTube, with sound off default.
+    * Shamanic energy healing - a more detailed look at shamanic healing,  with another video embedded from YouTube, with sound off default.

     * The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.